 How to make almond polenta cookies

 Making these cookies is so easy once you have all your ingredients ready.
 First toast the almonds on a frying pan or in the oven until fragrant, cool them and finely grind.

 In one bowl combine FLOUR, SUGAR, SALT, ground ALMONDS, POLENTA and chopped ROSEMARY LEAVES.
 For this recipe use instant polenta which is coarsely grounded as this gives rustic appearance to the cookies.

-Add cubed butter to the dry ingredients and rub it until you get a texture like breadcrumbs.
+Add cubed butter to the dry ingredients and rub it until you get a texture like coarse breadcrumbs.
 Add EGG YOLKS and finely grated LEMON ZEST and form a dough with your hands.
 The dough should rest in the fridge for about 30 minutes.